kevinmcaleer/smars/S-Code.md

 #S-code
 S-code describes a set of codes used to communicate with a SMARS robot.

-and example sent over bluetooth would be:
+An example sent over bluetooth would be:

 S111 3